loncarales/minikube-ollama-lab/README.md

 - Minikube: Your local Kubernetes cluster.
 - kubectl: The Kubernetes command-line tool.
 - Helm: The package manager for Kubernetes.
-- mkcert: A simple tool for making locally-trusted development certificates.
+- mkcert: A simple tool for making locally trusted development certificates.

+### Optional GPU Support Prerequisites

+The following is only required if you can use GPU acceleration and have a compatible NVIDIA GPU:

-- NVIDIA Container Toolkit: Properly installed on your system to enable GPU access within containers.
+- NVIDIA Container Toolkit: Enables GPU access within containers.
-- CUDA Toolkit and cuda-drivers installed
+- CUDA Toolkit and cuda-drivers: Required for GPU acceleration.

+> **Note:** This project now includes cross-platform support and dynamic GPU detection.
+It will automatically detect if GPU support is available and configure the deployment accordingly.

 ## 🚀 Setup Instructions

 You have two options for deploying the project:

 1. **Zero-Config Automated Deployment**: One command setup using the provided Makefile
-2. **Manual Deployment**: Following the step-by-step instructions
+2. **Manual Deployment**: Following the step-by-step instructions.
+You'll need to configure Minikube, Ingress, cert-manager, Ollama, and Open-WebUI manually.

 ### 🤖 Zero-Config Automated Deployment